 The primary objectives of this project for the team included identifying and documenting the client’s end-to-end commercial and clinical global supply chain process to understand breadth and depth of responsibilities.
 The goal was to develop future end-to-end supply chain models for Level 1-3 processes to capture each supply chain network’s overall scope for both commercial and clinical operations.

 This partnership resulted in the team performing a rapid assessment of the organization’s current state strengths, weaknesses, and opportunities through more than 30 interviews and deep data analysis.
 They collaborated with key stakeholders, including regional leadership, to design the guiding principles of the new business model that would be prioritized as part of strategy development, and created new supply chain models that identified and standardized the core configurations and elements of a global supply chain process design.
 This would be used in comparison analysis for highlighting differences and similarities to drive overall process harmonization.
+The result of the project helped define leading clinical and commercial supply chain processes and requirements used for the solution design of the SAP implementation.

 Contributions by Aley Morris.